-The facility represents a great deal of planning which called for eco-conscious construction throughout, including water reclamation, day/night controlled warehouse lighting and solar heating.
-High quality internal materials and natural products were used to produce an attractive, employee friendly environment.
+The new facility represents a great deal of planning, calling for eco-conscious construction throughout, with water reclamation, day/night controlled warehouse lighting and solar heating.
+The solution we provided accommodated existing rail operations, driving in 4-6 metre piles for the foundation.
+This particular stage called for high-quality internal materials and natural products, as per the architect’s specifications.

 The project faced one noteworthy challenge during construction, with the discovery of contaminated soil conditions.
 However, containment was successfully addressed, with no significant effect on the construction programme.

 Strategic planning and 'thinking outside the box' might best describe the business ethos of our client, Service Foods Ltd, headquartered in Auckland.
 The food service provider has made its mark in New Zealand, catering primarily to the hospitality industry by bringing premium, quality foods directly to restaurants, airlines and other specialty food outlets.

 Our role with Service Foods was to update their core business model, with an in-house distribution arm operating throughout the country.
 We were commissioned with the erection of a new food processing and distribution centre for their largest building to date, which would also serve as their new main office.

 The new 10,300m² facility took nearly two years of preplanning, with the initial plan drawn up by another contractor.
 We provided input along the way and forwarded design iterations to their management team, which helped cement the project's final scope.
 The draft terms themselves needed to meet several requirements, the first of which required aligning the design with a predetermined budget.
 Secondly, preferred subcontractors that Service Foods Ltd had previously worked with (particularly in the refrigeration industry) needed to be involved in the build.
 Lastly, contractual terms for meeting the target deadlines, to which all parties could agree, had to be put in place.